Spinal cord stimulation

 Step 1: prepare the patient

-You will lie on your stomach on the table and be given light sedation.
+You will lie on your stomach on the table and be given light anesthesia.
 Next, the areas of your back and buttock are prepped where the leads and generator are to be placed.
-Local anesthetic will be used to numb the incisions.

 Step 2: place the leads

 The electrode leads are inserted with the aid of fluoroscopy (a type of X-ray).
 A small skin incision is made in the middle of your back (Fig. 3), and the bony vertebra is exposed.